alexhanl/gears/quickinstall/README.md

 5. Try to deploy a sample application by executing the command to test if the k8s cluster is working as expected.

         kubectl apply -f /vagrant/hello-kubernetes.yaml

+6. Optionally, if you want to use calico instead of the default flannel, just open the Vagrantfile, uncomment the calico line, and comment the flannel line.